amoliu/funzo/CONTRIBUTING.rst

 5. When you're done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with tox::

     $ flake8 funzo tests
-    $ python setup.py test
+    $ make test
-    $ tox
+    $ make coverage

-   To get flake8 and tox, just pip install them into your virtualenv.
+   To get flake8 just pip install into your virtualenv.

 6. Commit your changes and push your branch to GitHub::